McAuliffe, Democrats, trying to ignite Black turnout in deadlocked Virginia governor's race

 Voting rights advocate Stacey Abrams, the former Georgia House Democratic leader who in 2018 made history as the first Black female gubernatorial nominee of a major political party, has hit the Virginia campaign trail a couple of times in recent weeks to energize the Democratic base.

 Sens.
-Cory Booker of New Jersey and Raphael Warnock of Georgia, Atlanta Mayor Keisha Lance Bottoms, and Democratic National Committee chair Jaime Harrison have also teamed up with McAuliffe.
+Cory Booker of New Jersey and Raphael Warnock of Georgia, Atlanta Mayor Keisha Lance Bottoms and Democratic National Committee chair Jaime Harrison have also teamed up with McAuliffe.

 In addition, the McAuliffe campaign held hundreds of "Souls to the Polls" events the past couple of Sundays to bring Black worshipers to early voting stations.